 - Clause 27(3) refers to the new age applicability for the citizenship grant requirements of demonstrating knowledge of an official language and knowledge of Canada.

 - Clause 27(3.1) refers to the provisions of the procedure for revocation such as the notice and the referral to the Federal Court in the great majority of cases.

 - Clause 27(4) has a separate coming-into-force day for the provisions related to the new power of seizing documents.

 All other clauses will come into force upon Royal Assent.
 These include the clauses stipulating that the intention to reside in Canada will no longer be a requirement for the granting of citizenship and that the only ground for revocation of citizenship will be fraud.
-The consequential amendments to the Immigration and Refugee Protection Act will also come into force upon Royal Assent.
+The consequential amendments to the IRPA will also come into force upon Royal Assent.

 * Notice: For clarity of exposition, the legislative proposals set out in the bill described in this Legislative Summary are stated as if they had already been adopted or were in force.
 It is important to note, however, that bills may be amended during their consideration by the House of Commons and Senate, and have no force or effect unless and until they are passed by both houses of Parliament, receive Royal Assent, and come into force. [ Return to text ]

 - Bill C-6: An Act to amend the Citizenship Act and to make consequential amendments to another Act, 1st Session, 42nd Parliament (S.C.
 2017, c.14). [ Return to text ]